-Here at SS Simon and Jude we are dedicated to ensuring that all pupils are kept safe at all times.
-If you have any concerns at all and wish to talk to someone please come into school and have a chat with our designated safeguarding leads Miss Jones and Mrs Coleman.
+Here at SS Simon and Jude we are dedicated to ensuring that all children are kept safe at all times.
+If you have any concerns at all and wish to talk to someone please come into school and have a chat with our designated safeguarding leads Miss Katie Jones (Principal) and Mrs Paula Coleman (Learning Mentor).
+The school’s link governor for Safeguarding is Mrs Claire Sharpe.

 What is Prevent?